Percent More or Less than Average Premium

 Mental health disorders

 The second most important aspect of physician disability insurance is your disability definition.
 In order to qualify for disability insurance benefits, you have to meet the definition of disability that is outlined in your policy.
 The best and most comprehensive definition we recommend all physicians to get is true own-occupation, which we explain in Chapter 2 of our Guide to Disability Insurance.
-The reason the true own-occupation definition is the most comprehensive is because it pays you your full untaxed benefit amount if you can’t perform your specialty job duties, YET you’re still able to work elsewhere.
+The reason the true own-occupation definition is the most comprehensive is that it pays you your full untaxed benefit amount if you can’t perform your specialty job duties, YET you’re still able to work elsewhere.

 For example, say you’re a doctor in the oncology department of a clinic.
 If you become disabled and have true own-occupation disability insurance, you will be able to collect your full benefits, and still be able to work as a professor of oncology or any other job unrelated to your specialty.